WebAssembly/spec/document/syntax/conventions.rst

 Conventions
 -----------

-WebAssembly is a programming language that does not have a concrete syntax (other than the auxiliary :ref:`text format <text-format>`).
+WebAssembly is a programming language that does not have a concrete textual syntax (other than the auxiliary :ref:`text format <text-format>`).
 For conciseness, however, its structure is described in the form of an *abstract syntax*.
 All parts of this specification are defined in terms of this abstract syntax,